jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ```
 Raman_normalisation(eem, Area)
 ```
-This functions has for arguments: EEM matrix converted into a DataFrame and the area of the raman water peak.
+This functions has for arguments: EEM matrix converted into a DataFrame and the Raman scatter peak's area of water.

 ### 📉Plot contour graph